 Even though miscarriage is common, this fact does not reduce the emotional impact it can have.
 If you have recently experienced a miscarriage (within the first 20 weeks of a pregnancy) or a pregnancy loss (after 20 weeks), support groups, both online and off, can often provide comfort and encouragement.

-Genetic counseling can also help you better understand genetic conditions that may impact a past, current, or future pregnancy.
+Genetic counseling can help you better understand genetic conditions that may impact a past, current, or future pregnancy.
 Genetic counselors are experts at evaluating your personal medical and family history, assisting in identifying your genetic risks, helping you understand the tests available to you and explaining the results of your testing.
 With the largest commercial network of genetic counselors in the US, we’re doing all we can to ensure you get all the support you may need.
 Our genetic counselors will guide and advocate for you as you navigate through difficult, emotional information.

 In some cases—and especially for those who have experienced more than one pregnancy loss—additional information may be found during the first trimester of a future pregnancy through testing such as NIPT.

 - Van den Berg M MJ, Van Maarle MC, Van Wely M, et al. Genetics of early miscarriage.
 Biochim et Biophys Acta.
 2012; 1951-1959. doi: 10.1016/j. bbadis.2012.07.001.